OpenSource-Syndicate/RAVANA/README.md

 ## 🧭 Philosophy of Intelligence

-Ravana isn’t just software.
-It’s a digital organism with principles:
+Ravana isn't just software.
+It's a digital organism with principles:

 1. **🧍 Autonomy** — Ravana runs itself.
 It generates its own tasks, learns from interactions, and navigates the world without constant human prompts.
 2. **🧩 Modularity** — Intelligence is composable.
 Ravana consists of pluggable modules (memory, decision-making, reflection, mood, etc.) that evolve independently.